fatih-keles/30-min-workshops/auto-rest/README.md

 *Control click the below screenshot to see the video*

 ## Purpose
-You will see how you can publish *Rest Services* instantly as you create your tables using Auto Rest feature.
+You will see how you can publish *Rest Services* instantly as you create your tables using Auto Rest feature with enterprise grade security.

-This demonstration aims to show it is easy to integrate and connect your applications in modern day microservices environment.
+This demonstration aims to show how easy to integrate and connect your applications in modern day microservices environment.
+With ORDS you can have productivity, security and simplicty at an enterprise level, and this can make your company agile .

 ## Prerequsites
 1. Create Free Oracle Cloud account, start [here](https://www.oracle.com/cloud/free/ "Oracle Free Tier").